 Modern data integration should have the ability to handle the data at whatever the size it is.
 The data integration tools should be able to process the huge amount of data easily and deliver proper responses to improve business actions such as adding new products or adding new customers.

 The previous generation of data integrating tools sends and receives hierarchical documents as such instead of transforming it into row sets or into compressed payloads.
-Modern data integration was established to make the internal engines work efficiently as the biggest impediment against the old generation of data integration tools.
+It was established to make the internal engines work efficiently as the biggest impediment against the old generation of data integration tools.

 These days software packages are cloud-based.
 Still some organizations invest a lot in on-premise applications that take a lot of time to migrate into the cloud-based applications of the enterprise.
 Modern data integration technology is able to handle the on-premise as well as cloud-based applications easily and effectively.

-Data Integration mainly depends on connectivity.
-Data integration is about connecting different systems with an API set.
+It mainly depends on connectivity.
+It is about connecting different systems with an API set.
 The integration tool should also need a proper framework to process the data without wasting time and effort.
 There are also a large number of pre-built connectors available which will help in the easy and quick implementation.
-It also helps to respond to the queries quickly under new scenarios.
+It also helps to respond to queries quickly under new scenarios.

 The demands of data integration differ every day based on business events.
 In a single day there may be a lot of integrations taking place under a scenario and the next day there will be the normal amount of integrations taking place.
 Modern data integration should have the capacity to handle the worst as well the good situation.
 The integration tool should be able to adapt itself to different situations.

-In simple words, the major requirements for modern data integration are summed up in the following points
+In simple words, the major requirements for this are summed up in the following points

 - It must be able to integrate any data from any source